Data-driven modeling of rotation curves with artificial neural networks: Introduction

 The inherent complexity of galactic dynamics, whether LSB or HSB, coupled with the limitations of observational methods, present challenges in obtaining precise and detailed RCs data.
-Even with perfect observations, it is challenging to obtain enough information to construct a comprehensive theoretical model that fully describes the mass distribution within these objects.
-As a response to these challenges, there is a growing use of statistical and machine learning methods, which provide additional tools in the astrophysical data analysis \cite{fernandez2019galaxy, yi2022automatic, thuruthipilly2024shedding, tanoglidis2021deepshadows, cortes2024galaxies}.
-In particular, machine learning methods have already been used in RCs data for curve fitting \cite{arguelles2023galaxy}, for light profile extraction \cite{stone2021autoprof} and to model the DM contribution and density profile \cite{Pato:2015tja}.
+Even with perfect observations, obtaining sufficient information to construct a comprehensive theoretical model that fully captures the mass distribution within these objects remains a significant challenge.
+Therefore, the simplifying assumptions about the mass distribution in current theoretical models limit their ability to reproduce the full dynamical complexity observed in galaxies.
+In response to these challenges, the use of various statistical and machine learning methods is increasing, offering valuable new tools for astrophysical data analysis \citep{fernandez2019galaxy, yi2022automatic, thuruthipilly2024shedding, tanoglidis2021deepshadows, cortes2024galaxies}.
+In particular, machine learning methods have already been used in RCs data for curve fitting \citep{arguelles2023galaxy}, and to model the contribution and density profile of DM \citep{Pato:2015tja}.

-In Reference \cite{fernandez2019galaxy}, the authors show an interesting approach to modeling rotation curves using a non-parametric reconstruction based on the Locally Weighted Scatterplot Smoothing (LOESS) and simulation and Extrapolation (SIMEX) regression methods.
-Non-parametric methods allow information to be extracted directly from the data without assuming any astrophysical model or parametric approximation beforehand.
-Instead, under minimal assumptions, non-parametric reconstructions aim to recreate an unknown quantity based solely on the available data for that observable.
-Various non-parametric techniques are employed for model-independent modeling of astrophysical or cosmological functions directly from the data using a variety of methods such as Principal Component Analysis\cite{sharma2020reconstruction}, Gaussian processes \cite{Keeley:2020aym, l2020defying, escamilla2023model}, and recently, artificial neural networks \cite{wang2020reconstructing, gomez2023neuralrecs}. \\
+In \citet{fernandez2019galaxy}, the authors present an innovative approach to modeling rotation curves using a non-parametric reconstruction based on Locally Weighted Scatterplot Smoothing (LOESS) and Simulation and Extrapolation (SIMEX) regression.
+This methodology extracts information directly from observational data with minimal prior assumptions about the underlying astrophysical model. \changes{Similar approaches have been developed for model-independent data analysis of astrophysical and cosmological observations}, utilizing methods such as Principal Component Analysis \citep{sharma2020reconstruction, Escamilla:2021uoj}, Gaussian processes \citep{Velazquez:2024aya, Keeley:2020aym, l2020defying, escamilla2023model}, and, more recently, artificial neural networks \citep{wang2020reconstructing, gomez2023neuralrecs}.
+These approaches share a common goal: to infer empirical relationships directly from data while minimizing dependence on explicit physical parameterizations.